Countryside in Hammamet

 en

 Carthage was the capital of ancient Rome's greatest rival and the site of a titanic clash of civilisations.
-Today, its ruins bear testament to Rome's ultimate victory as you'll discover during this tour, which also takes in Sidi Bou Said.
-Mariam, one of our expert local guides, says, ‘A good place to get your bearings in ancient Carthage is Byrsa Hill.
-It's a bit of a climb but the view over the site, the city and the bay are absolutely worth it.'Under renowned military leaders such as Hannibal, Carthage was one of the greatest powers of the classical world.
-Exploring the site with a guide gives you the historical background and the local perspective on the story of Carthage.
-You'll see ruins such as the Baths of Antoninus, which were the largest thermal baths in the Roman Empire.
-It's a great spot to enjoy the thermal waters – right by the sea.
-Have a look around the amphitheatre and the Tophet sacrificial site before taking a break for lunch.After a traditional Tunisian local lunch, you'll visit Sidi Bou Said, a clifftop village of cobbled alleys fringed by whitewashed houses with sky-blue doors and window shutters.
-The blue and white colour scheme has echoes of the Greek islands, and contrasts nicely with the sea beyond.
-You'll discover the town's history and find out why so many artists have called it home over the years.
-Take a moment to visit local galleries and browse for handcrafted souvenirs.
-It's a delightful little place, and the views over Tunis Bay are the icing on the cake.
+Today, its ruins bear testament to Rome's ultimate victory, as you'll discover during this tour, which also takes in Sidi Bou Said and a stop at the Bardo Museum.
+Mariam, one of our expert local guides, says "a good place to get your bearings in ancient Carthage is Byrsa Hill.
+It's a bit of a climb but the view over the archaeological site, the city and the bay are absolutely worth it."You'll start the morning with a visit to the Bardo Museum, home to a magnificent collection of mosaics recovered from Roman villas across the region.
+Then, it's off to Carthage.
+Under renowned military leaders such as Hannibal, this site was one of the greatest powers of the classical world.
+Exploring with a guide gives you the historical background and the local perspective on the story of Carthage.
+Begin with a panoramic view of the Amphitheatre of Carthage, before continuing to Byrsa Hill, the ancient heart of the Punic city – this is where you'll catch those epic views Mariam mentioned.
+Then, it's on to see the Baths of Antoninus, which were among the largest thermal baths in the Roman Empire.After a traditional Tunisian lunch, you'll visit Sidi Bou Said, a clifftop village of cobbled alleys, whitewashed houses and famous sky-blue doors and window shutters.
+The blue and white colour scheme has echoes of the Greek islands, and contrasts with the Mediterranean Sea beyond.
+You'll discover the village's history and find out why so many artists have been inspired by it over the years.
+What is the itinerary for this experience?
+The itinerary for this experience is... - 7:20am – departure from the first hotel - 10:00am – arrival at the Carthage archaeological site - 12:30pm – lunch - 3:00pm – visit to the village of Sidi Bou Said - 4:30pm – departure from Tunis to Hammamet - 6:00pm – return to the last hotels Please note, the times and schedule may vary on the day

 Highlights of Sousse & Monastir